CircuitVerse/CircuitVerseDocs/docs/Sequential.md

 | 1    | 1    | 1     | 0         |
 | 1    | 0    | 0     | 1         |

-#### Preset:
+#### Preset and Asynchronous Reset

+The preset and asynchronous reset work in conjunction to change the default behavior of the flip flops.
+If the asynchronous reset is high, then the output of the flip flop is equal to the value of preset.

-The output is always high when the preset is high, irrespective of the input applied or the clock signal.
+> When the Asynchronous Reset is high the value of the flip-flop is independent of the input or the clock.

-#### Asynchronous Reset:

-The output is always low when the asynchronous reset is set high.
-It is basically used to clear the output.
+>
+> Reset =  1 then output = Preset

 #### Enable: